polkadot-developers/polkadot-docs/develop/blockchains/maintenance/storage-migrations.md

 The `OnRuntimeUpgrade` trait provides some functions designed specifically for testing migrations.
 These functions never execute on-chain but are essential for validating migration behavior in test environments.
 The migration test hooks are as follows:

 - **[`try_on_runtime_upgrade`](https://paritytech.github.io/polkadot-sdk/master/frame_support/traits/trait.OnRuntimeUpgrade.html#method.try_on_runtime_upgrade){target=\_blank}** - this function serves as the primary orchestrator for testing the complete migration process.
 It coordinates the execution flow from `pre-upgrade` checks through the actual migration to `post-upgrade` verification.
-By handling the entire migration sequence, it ensures that storage modifications occur correctly and in the proper order.
-This is particularly valuable when testing multiple dependent migrations, where the execution order matters
+Handling the entire migration sequence ensures that storage modifications occur correctly and in the proper order.
+Preserving this sequence is particularly valuable when testing multiple dependent migrations, where the execution order matters

 - **[`pre_upgrade`](https://paritytech.github.io/polkadot-sdk/master/frame_support/traits/trait.Hooks.html#method.pre_upgrade){target=\_blank}** - before a runtime upgrade begins, the `pre_upgrade` function performs preliminary checks and captures the current state.
 It returns encoded state data that can be used for `post-upgrade` verification.
 This function must never modify storage - it should only read and verify the existing state.
-The data it returns typically includes critical state values that should remain consistent or transform predictably during migration
+The data it returns includes critical state values that should remain consistent or transform predictably during migration

 - **[`post_upgrade`](https://paritytech.github.io/polkadot-sdk/master/frame_support/traits/trait.Hooks.html#method.post_upgrade){target=\_blank}** - after the migration completes, `post_upgrade` validates its success.
-It receives the state data captured by `pre_upgrade` and uses this to verify that the migration executed correctly.
-This function checks for storage consistency and ensures all data transformations occurred as expected.
+It receives the state data captured by `pre_upgrade` to verify that the migration was executed correctly.
+This function checks for storage consistency and ensures all data transformations are completed as expected.
 Like `pre_upgrade`, it operates exclusively in testing environments and should not modify storage

 ### Migration Structure

-Storage migrations can be implemented using two approaches.
+There are two approaches to implementing storage migrations.
 The first method involves directly implementing `OnRuntimeUpgrade` on structs.
 This approach requires manually checking the on-chain storage version against the new [`StorageVersion`](https://paritytech.github.io/polkadot-sdk/master/frame_support/traits/struct.StorageVersion.html){target=\_blank} and executing the transformation logic only when the check passes.
 This version verification prevents multiple executions of the migration during subsequent runtime upgrades.

 The recommended approach is to implement [`UncheckedOnRuntimeUpgrade`](https://paritytech.github.io/polkadot-sdk/master/frame_support/traits/trait.UncheckedOnRuntimeUpgrade.html){target=\_blank} and wrap it with [`VersionedMigration`](https://paritytech.github.io/polkadot-sdk/master/frame_support/migrations/struct.VersionedMigration.html){target=\_blank}. `VersionedMigration` implements `OnRuntimeUpgrade` and handles storage version management automatically, following best practices and reducing potential errors.